 The use of TDF helps further the use of coal as it makes the fossil fuel more environmentally friendly.
 According to the United States Environmental Protection Agency (EPA), GHG emissions can be reduced as a co-benefit of the use of secondary materials.
 Specifically, TDF combustion results in slightly lower GHG emissions per British Thermal Unit (BTU) than coal, and when considering emissions related to extraction and processing of coal, this difference becomes even more significant.
-Similarly, TDF combustion generates a slightly lower volume of particulate matter per BTU compared to coal.
-Therefore, the use of TDF to reduce certain pollutants may make the long-term use of coal more viable.
+Similarly, TDF combustion generates a slightly lower volume of particulate matter per BTU compared to coal.7

 Substituting TDF for coal would also help avoid an estimated 0.246 lbs./million BTUs of particulate matter associated with the extraction and processing of the coal.
-Multiplying the 2021 use of 43,190 tons of TDF with coal in Kentucky by these factors shows a savings of nearly 15,000 tons of carbon dioxide and 170 tons of particulate matter not emitted each year.
-The use of TDF to reduce certain pollutants makes the long-term use of coal more viable.
+Multiplying the 2020 use of 37,100 tons of TDF with coal in Kentucky by these factors shows a savings of nearly 13,000 tons of carbon dioxide and 147 tons of particulate matter not emitted each year.
+The use of TDF to reduce certain pollutants makes the use of coal more environmentally viable as we transition to alternative energy sources.